 A number of trematode eggshell synthesis (TES) domain containing proteins, an asparagine-rich antigen Pfa35-2, a histidine-rich glycoprotein, an extracellular superoxide dismutase (Ex-SOD), a female-specific 800 protein, two distinct of tyrosinase homologues are listed in the top 40 female-associated genes (Table 3).
 A finding consistent with previous studies on schistosomes, with the potential molecular functions for some of these genes having been suggested [10,11,15,16,21,48,64].
 The data presented here thus show the consistency of high-throughput gene profiling technologies in confirming these highly differentially expressed genes.
 Intriguingly, it has been shown that DNA vaccination with one of these genes, Cu-Zn SOD, induced a high reduction of worm burden in mice infected with S. mansoni [65].
 Further, it is noteworthy to consider some of the novel genes listed in Table 3, which exhibit a variety of molecular functions.
 For example, the top 10 gene encodes a UV excision repair protein, RAD23, which is involved in nucleotide excision repair (NER).
-This may be linked to the extensive DNA damage caused by antioxidants released during the detoxification of hemoglobin byproducts in females, which is discussed later.
-The gene encoding a large neutral amino acids transporter small subunit 2 (Top 17) was expressed specifically in females, which likely reflects their special physiological status that a large amount of large neutral amino acids are required [66].
+This may be linked to the extensive DNA damage caused by antioxidants released during the detoxification of hemoglobin byproducts in females, which is discussed further below.
+The gene encoding a large neutral amino acids transporter small subunit 2 (Top 17) was expressed specifically in females, which likely reflects their special physiological status requiring a considerable amount of large neutral amino acids [66].
 Furthermore, poly(rC)-binding protein 3 (Alpha-CP3) (Top 25) is a member of the KH-domain containing protein, which binds to RNA transcripts via a C-rich pyrimidine region, and further mediates post-transcriptional regulatory activities.
 Previously, miRNAs, another post-transcriptional regulatory factor, have also been shown to exhibit sex-biased expression in schistosomes [26,30].
 This observation indicates that both Alpha-CP3 and miRNAs are responsible for post-transcriptional gene regulation in S. japonicum by targeting different gene sites.

 Genes encoding cytoskeleton and motor proteins are more up-regulated in male adult worms

 In general, previous studies on schistosomes have shown consistently that genes encoding cytoskeleton and motor proteins (i.e., actin, titin, alpha-actinin, dynein light chain, myosin heavy chain, paramyosin, tropomyosin, fimbrin, and troponins) are up-regulated in male worms [10,13,15,16,20,48].
-This was also reflected by enriched GO analysis in S. mansoni females or male worms showing that microtubule, microtubule-based process, troponins complex were significantly enriched in the male parasites [21].
+This was also reflected by enriched GO analysis of S. mansoni adult worms showing that microtubule, microtubule-based process and troponins complex were significantly enriched in males [21].
 These data thus indicate a role for males in the physical support of females, which enables the latter to save energy and to focus on nutrient acquisition and egg-laying.
 More cytoskeleton genes, such as microtubule-associated protein 2, actin related protein 2/3 complex, tensin, laminin were identified in this study as a result of using our comprehensive probe design.
-In addition, other genes encoding cytoskeleton related proteins, such as PDZ-, multiple PDZ- or PDZ and LIM domain-containing proteins (FN317962, AY810295, AY811780, AY812842, AY815664, AY808539, AY812903 and AY814003) (S3 Table), which contribute to the formation and maintenance of cell complex scaffolding were highly expressed in adult males.
-The majority of these genes were 2-4 fold more highly expressed in male worms compared with females, which resonate the notion that male worms render a physical support to females to facilitate their migration [11].
+In addition, other genes encoding cytoskeleton related proteins, such as PDZ-, multiple PDZ- or PDZ and LIM domain-containing proteins (FN317962, AY810295, AY811780, AY812842, AY815664, AY808539, AY812903 and AY814003) (Supplementary S3 Table), which contribute to the formation and maintenance of cell complex scaffolding were highly expressed in adult males.
+The majority of these genes were 2-4 fold more highly expressed in male worms compared with females, which supports the notion that male worms render physical support to females to facilitate their migration against the blood flow from the portal liver sites to the smaller mesenteric circulation where they lay their eggs [11].
 Further, members of the PDZ domain-containing protein, such as GIPC3 and Scribble, have been suggested as potential drug targets based on non-canonical protein interaction, though they do not display a sex-biased expression [67,68].